-“If a person is willing to relocate to an area of need, there is always opportunity,” says Nicole Paulsen, senior human resources supervisor for the Pipestone System.
+“If a person is willing to relocate to an area of need, there is always opportunity,” says Nicole Paulsen, senior human resources supervisor for the Pipestone Management.
 That is because the System is growing rapidly, and trained individuals necessary to staff that growth are in demand.

 Nicole points to several 5,000-sow farms being built in South Dakota.
 “Each has a staff of about 15, and three of those are leadership positions,” says Nicole, herself a 7-year veteran of the System.
 These new barns will need people trained in their respective fields—farrowing leaders, gestation leaders, and site managers—to teach new employees the protocols of the System.